 In this Act —

-“Northern Diocese” means the Diocese as constituted by the Northern Diocese Statute 1907, of the Synod of the Diocese of Perth and if that Diocese is duly renamed or amended, includes that Diocese as so renamed or amended from time to time;
+Northern Diocese means the Diocese as constituted by the Northern Diocese Statute 1907, of the Synod of the Diocese of Perth and if that Diocese is duly renamed or amended, includes that Diocese as so renamed or amended from time to time;

-“Synod” means the Synod of the Northern Diocese.
+Synod means the Synod of the Northern Diocese.

 [Section 2 amended by No. 14 of 1962 s.
 2.]